eiffel-community/eiffel-intelligence-frontend/wiki/Front-end_with_curl.md

 curl -X GET http://localhost:8080/eifrontend/auth?backendurl="http://127.0.0.1:8090/eibackend/"
 </pre>
 <p>
-This way of entering the backendurl may be the easiest way.
+This way of entering the <code>backendurl</code> may be the easiest way.
 It works with GET, POST and PUT requests.
 Currently entering just a back-end name is not supported.
 </p>
 <p>
-Note: It is not possible to add the backendurl parameter as a JSON parameter.
+Note: It is not possible to add the <code>backendurl</code> parameter as a JSON parameter.
 </p>

 <h3>Endpoints bridged from front-end to back-End</h3>